OmegaZero/certification-guides/AWS/solution-architect-associate.md

   * Regional:
      * For client in same region, but can still manually combine with CloudFront
   * Private
-     * Can only be access from your VPC using an ENI
+     * Can only be access from your VPC using an ENI (using resource policy to define access)
 * Security:
-  * User Authentications through IAM Roles, Cognito, Customer Autheorizer (your own logic)
+  * User Authentications through IAM Roles, Cognito, Custom Authorizer (your own logic)
   * Custom Domain Name HTTPS through ACM
-    * If using Edge Optimized endpoint then cer must be in us-east-1
+    * If using Edge Optimized endpoint then cert must be in us-east-1
     * if using regional endpoint then cert must be in API Gateway region
     * Must setup CNAME or A-alias record in Route 53
 * Default timeout of 29 seconds but can be changed